Chaos and Synchronization in Financial Leverages Dynamics: Modeling Systemic Risk with Coupled Unimodal Maps: Coupled Unimodal Maps Model for the Leverage Evolution of Banks Trading a Common Asset

-Assuming a standard linear price impact function, the endogenous component $e_{s}$ for the return of the asset is given by with $\gamma$ quantifying the liquidity of the asset and where is a proxy for market capitalization of the investment.
-Thus:
+Assuming a standard linear price impact function (i.e. assuming that the change in the price of the asset is directly proportional to the demand for it), the endogenous component $e_{s}$ for the return of the asset is given by with $\gamma$ quantifying the liquidity of the asset and where is a proxy for market capitalization of the investment.
+What we are saying here is that the price change is larger when the ratio of the demand for it to the total amount of money invested in the asset is large and when the liquidity is low (indeed, by definition the liquidity measures the impact of selling/buying an asset on its price).